 After initial startup or after the unit has been drained, the unit must be filled to the overflow level.
-Overflow is above the normal operating level and accommodates the volume of water normally in suspension in the water distribution system and the riser piping.
+Overflow is above the normal operating level and accommodates the volume of water normally in suspension in the water distribution system and some of the piping external to the unit.